 Almost 2 weeks later, the first mainland reports came in.
 On 18 August, Gerry spotted a single PIP in the urban centre of Cairns.
-Two days later, Brian recorded three single birds and a group of 4 at various places in North Cairns on the morning of 20 August, and that evening he spotted a flock of 15 near the Esplanade.
-Sally’s first sighting was the biggest flock so far: on the evening of 23 August, she observed a group 20 roosting in tall trees, with more PIPs still flying in to join them.
+Two days later, on the morning of 20 August, Patrick saw a group of 4 and Brian recorded three single birds and a group of 4 at various places in North Cairns.
+That evening Brian spotted a flock of 15 near the Esplanade.
+Sally’s first sighting at Edge Hill was the biggest flock so far: on the evening of 23 August, she observed a group of 20 roosting in tall trees, with more PIPs still flying in to join them.

 There have probably been more early sightings, but no other reports submitted as yet.

 Please keep an eye out and report your observations when you see the first PIPs/TIPs in your area this season.

 Although we only heard about this later, there was a very early sighting near Cairns: On 3 August, Golo saw 4 PIPs at Kewarra Beach.

 And we’ve just received the first PIPs south of Cairns: 3 PIPs at Aloomba on 29 August, reported by Max.